kurtamohler/pyobject-preservation/README.md

 In a library like this, how should we handle the deallocations for such a pair of Python and C++ objects?
-Specifically, what should we do if the Python object's reference count goes to zero buy the C++ object needs to stay alive because there are other references to it in the C++ context?
+Specifically, what should we do if the Python object's reference count goes to zero but the C++ object needs to stay alive because there are other references to it in the C++ context?

 A good answer is to use "PyObject preservation".